-This publication is based on the activities and results of Grant Thornton CLEARR Example Pty Ltd (the Company) - a fictional IT entity that has been preparing special purpose financial statements for several years.
-The form and content of these financial statements depend of course on the activities and transactions of each entity.
-Our objective in preparing Example Financial Statements was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
+Our objective in preparing the example financial statements was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
 However, as with any example, this illustration does not envisage every possible transaction and cannot therefore be regarded as comprehensive.
-Management is responsible for the fair presentation of financial statements and therefore may find other approaches more appropriate in their specific circumstances.
+Likewise, as a reference tool, this publication illustrates disclosures for many common scenarios without removing disclosures based on materiality.
+We strongly encourage businesses to get rid of immaterial disclosures and tailor disclosures to their specific circumstances.

-These Example Financial Statements have been reviewed and updated to reflect changes in Australian Accounting Standards that are effective for the year ending 31 December 2013.
-However, no account has been taken of any new developments published after 10 December 2013.
-Grant Thornton website contains any updates that are relevant for 31 December 2013 financial statements.
+We have reviewed and updated these financial statements to reflect changes in Australian Accounting Standards that are effective for the year ending 31 December 2016.
+However, no account has been taken of any new developments published after 1 November 2016.
+The Grant Thornton website contains any updates that are relevant for 31 December 2016 financial statements, including our Technical Accounting Alerts on "What's new for December 2016" and "Accounting standards issued but not yet effective for December 2016".